Skip to main content

 Step 2: Create Sample Data

-1. Open a new query tab in Coginiti
+1. Open varenyk_shop/run_seed in Coginiti

 2. Select your PostgreSQL database connection

-#+import "tutorials/varenyk_shop/seed"
+#+import "varenyk_shop/seed"

 This creates all source tables and populates them with sample e-commerce data.